Copyright © 2023 Alyssa Corso. All rights reserved.

 3. Technical SEO

-Technical SEO involves optimizing your website so it can be effectively crawled and indexed by search engines, laying the foundation for strong search visibility.
+Technical SEO involves optimizing your website so that search engines can effectively crawl and index it, laying the foundation for strong search visibility.

 💡Tip: If you have limited time and resources, don’t over-index on technical SEO.
 Focus on making sure your content is crawled, indexed, and mobile-friendly.
 Other optimizations can likely wait!
 If you’re not sure, reach out to a startup SEO consultant.